SchoolOfCode/circles_app/README.md

 <b><h1 style="font-style: bold; font-size: 40px;">Circles</h1></b>

-Welcome to the Circles app designed to help users find their circles.
+Welcome to the Circles app, designed to help users find their circles.
 For the best performance access the circles web application via a Desktop or Laptop.
 Access the website here: https://circlesapp.netlify.app/.

 <br/><h1 style="font-style: bold; font-size: 25px;">The Problem</h1>

+Watch our promo video: https://www.youtube.com/watch?v=mioXPCu1JEo Link to our deployed app: https://circlesapp.netlify.app/

-Social isolation is becoming more and more of an issue in today's day and age and can be caused by a number of reasons.
-Old age, leaving the workforce, death of a spouse, illness or disability to name a few.
+Social isolation is becoming more prevalent in today's society and can be caused by a number of reasons.
+Poverty, grief, illness or disability to name a few.
 For these reasons, individuals can struggle to integrate into their local communities.
 This is where social prescribing steps in.
-Social prescribing, also known as community referral, is when a health professional refers individuals to link workers who will then try to connect them to support in their community.
+Social prescribing, also known as community referral, allows health professionals to refer individuals to link workers who will then connect them to support in their community.

 **So how can we help link workers, help to combat social isolation and foster wellbeing via shared interests?**

 <br/><h1 style="font-style: bold; font-size: 25px;">The Solution</h1>

 Our solution was to design a web-based, centralised platform that allows users to quickly access reliable information on their local communities and to facilitate integration into those social circles, allowing them to easily join and keep track of their local events.
-The Ideation of this application has been designed and heavily influenced by our research and communication with link workers at citzens advice.
+The Ideation of this application has been designed and heavily influenced by our research and communication with the Social Prescribing Team at Citzens Advice.

 ## Screenshots